zdellaert/ZD_Putnam_Lab_Notebook/_posts/2025-08-16-FFPE-Protocol.md

 9. Base molds: [Stainless Steel Base Mold, 24 x 24 x 5mm](https://www.tedpella.com/Embedding_html/Peel-A-Way_Disposable_Histology_Molds.aspx#27276-1)

 ### Equipment
 1. Shaker/rotating plate in cold room or 4 ºC fridge
 2. Fume hood
-3. Hot plate for paraffin embedding
+3. Drying oven for paraffin embedding
 4. Flammable-safe refrigerator

 ## Procedure

-1. **Prepare 4% formalin** in seawater
+### 1. Prepare 4% formalin in seawater
-   1. Collect seawater in clean container
-   2. Filter seawater (in my case taken from the Putnam lab wetlab Blue Tanks) with a 0.2 uM filter into an autoclaved glass bottle
+1. Filter seawater (in my case taken from the Putnam lab wetlab Blue Tanks) with a 0.2 uM filter into an autoclaved glass bottle
    1. I use a 30 mL syringe with an attached filter
+   2. FSW hereforth means UV-sterilized filtered seawater
-   3. Close bottle tightly and UV sterilize for 30 minutes
+2. Close bottle tightly and UV sterilize for 30 minutes
-   4. Prepare solution: Add 32.4 mL of formaldehyde to 267.6 mL of UV-sterilezed FSW (filtered seawater)
+3. *In fume hood with PPE*: Add 32.4 mL of formaldehyde to 267.6 mL FSW
-      1. *Prepare in fume hood with proper PPE*
-   5. Fill 5mL tubes with fixative and keep at 4ºC in the dark until use
+4. Aliquot into 5mL tubes and store at 4ºC

-2. **Fixation**
+### 2. Fixation
    1. *Wear PPE (lab coat, gloves, eye covering)*
-   2. Clip live coral directly into 5mL tube containing 4 mL of formalin
+   2. Clip live coral directly into 4 mL of formalin (5 mL tube)
-   3. Fix for for 24 hours at 4 ºC, gently shaking in cold room
+   3. Fix **24hr at 4 ºC**, gently shaking

-3. **Post-fixation wash** (replace fixative with 70% ethanol)
+### 3. Post-fixation wash (replace fixative with 70% ethanol)
-   1. *In fume hood with proper PPE*
+1. *Fume hood with proper PPE*
-   2. Prepare 70% ethanol solution (with RNAse/DNAse free water) and keep at 4 ºC
+2. Prepare **70% ethanol solution (with RNAse/DNAse free water)** and keep at 4 ºC
-   3. Prepare waste containers:
+3. Prepare and label waste containers: 1 bottle and one bag for contaminated solids
-      1. Waste Bottle: 4% Formaldehyde in Seawater & 70% Ethanol
-      2. Waste Bag: 4% Formaldehyde in Seawater- & 70% Ethanol-contaminated solids
 4. Remove fixative into formalin waste
-   5. Replace with 4 mL of cold (4ºC) 70% ethanol (made with RNAse/DNAse-free water).
+5. Replace with 4 mL of cold (4ºC) 70% ethanol.
 Close tube.
 6. Invert tube 3X and then discard the ethanol into same waste bottle.
-   7. Replace with fresh ethanol.
-   8. Move tubes to 4ºC Flammable Fridge.
+7. Replace with fresh ethanol and store tubes in 4ºC Flammable Fridge.
-      1. Make sure box is labelled as containing tissue in 70% ethanol (flammable!)
+   1. Label box as containing tissue in 70% ethanol (flammable!)

+---

-4. Prepare PBS and ethanol solutions to **store at 4ºC**
+### 4. Prepare PBS and ethanol solutions to store at 4ºC
-   1. Prepare **DNAse/RNAse-free PBS**
-      1. Add 10 1X PBS tablets (each makes 100mL) to 1 L of RNAse/DNAse-free molecular-grade water
+1. **PBS (DNAse/RNAse-free)**: 10 1X PBS tablets to 1 L of RNAse/DNAse-free molecular-grade water
-   2. Prepare ethanol in PBS
+2. **Ethanol in PBS**
    1. 50% ethanol: 25 mL 100% ethanol, 25 mL PBS
    2. 30% ethanol: 15 mL 100% ethanol, 35 mL PBS
    3. 10% ethanol: 5 mL 100% ethanol, 45 mL PBS
-   3. Chill 50 mL aliquot of EDTA at 4ºC per six-well plate at a time
+3. **Chill EDTA** - put a 50 mL aliquot at 4ºC per six-well plate at a time
    1. Main bottle is supposed to stay at room temperature to avoid precipitation

-5. **Rehydrate tissue**
+### 5. Rehydrate tissue
-   1. Goal: to remove excess ethanol before decalcification (EDTA and ethanol form a precipitate)
+ - Goal: to remove excess ethanol before decalcification (EDTA and ethanol form a precipitate)

+1. Sequentially replace solutions at 4 ºC with gentle shaking:
-   2. Replace 70% ethanol with **50% ethanol** (Gently shake for 5 minutes at 4ºC)
+   1. 70% ethanol -> **50% ethanol** (5 min)
-   1. Replace 50% ethanol with **30% ethanol** (shake 5 minutes, 4 ºC)
+   2. 50% ethanol -> **30% ethanol** (5 min)
-   2. Replace 30% ethanol with **10% ethanol** (shake 5 minutes, 4 ºC)
+   3. 30% ethanol -> **10% ethanol** (5 min)
-   3. Replace 10% ethanol with RNAse/DNAse-free **PBS** (shake 5 minutes, 4 ºC)
+   4. 10% ethanol -> RNAse/DNAse-free **PBS** (5 min)
-   4. Replace with fresh **PBS** (shake 5 minutes, 4 ºC)
+   5. PBS -> fresh **PBS** (5 min)
-   5. Transfer tissue to 6-well plate filled with **PBS** (shake 5 minutes, 4 ºC)
+2. Transfer tissue to **PBS in 6-well plate** (5 min)

-6. **Decalcification**
+### 6. Decalcification
 1. Replace PBS with **cold 0.5 M EDTA (pH 8.0)**
-   2. Seal plate with parafilm and place on an absorbent pad
+2. Seal plate with parafilm, shake gently at 4 ºC overnight-5 days (depending on sample)
-   3. Keep tissue in EDTA at 4ºC, gently shaking on rotating plate overnight for 72 hours - 1 week depending on sample
-   4. **Replace EDTA daily or every 2 days until skeleton is dissolved.**
+3. **Replace EDTA daily or every 48hr** until skeleton is dissolved.

-7. **PBS rinse**
+---

+### 7. PBS rinse
    1. Replace EDTA in plate with PBS **gently without disturbing tissue**
    2. Gently shake for 5-15 minutes at 4ºC
-   3. Repeat 2x more for 3 total rinses in PBS
+   3. Repeat 2x more for 3 total rinses

-8.  **Ethanol dehydration** (can be done in 6-well plate or in beakers)
+### 8. Ethanol dehydration (can be done in 6-well plate or in beakers)
  1. Prepare solutions in DNAse/RNAse-free Water (not PBS) and store at 4ºC
      1. 50% ethanol: 25 mL 100% ethanol, 25 mL water
      2. 70% ethanol: 35 mL 100% ethanol, 15 mL water
      3. 80% ethanol: 40 mL 100% ethanol, 10 mL water
      4. 95% ethanol: 47.5 mL 100% ethanol, 2.5 mL water
-    2. Transfer tissue using spatulas or histology cassettes (label with pencil/alcohol-resistant ink) through the following solutions:
+ 2. Transfer tissue using spatulas or histology cassettes (label with pencil/alcohol-resistant ink) through the following solutions (or replace solution in 6-well plate):
-    3.  **50% ethanol**, 1 hour at 4ºC
+     1.  **50% ethanol**, 1 hr (4ºC)
-    1.  **70% ethanol**, 1 hour at 4ºC
+     2.  **70% ethanol**, 1 hr (4ºC)
-        1. Can put into sealed containers (5mL tubes) at 4 ºC to pause here overnight
+         1. Can pause here overnight in 5mL tube at 4 ºC
-    2.  **80% ethanol**, 30 minutes at 4ºC
+     3.  **80% ethanol**, 30 min (4 ºC)
-    3.  **95% ethanol**, 30 minutes at 4ºC
+     4.  **95% ethanol**, 30 min (4 ºC)
-    4.  **fresh 95% ethanol**, 30 minutes at 4ºC
+     5.  **fresh 95% ethanol**, 30 min (4 ºC)
-    5.  **100% ethanol**, 30 minutes at 4ºC
+     6.  **100% ethanol**, 30 min (4 ºC) x 3
-        1. Repeat twice for 1.5 hour total in 100% ethanol
+         1. Replace twice for 1.5 hour total

-9.  **Clearing**
+### 9. Clearing
-    1. Notes:
-        1. Perform all steps in fume hood.
+1. All steps in fume hood.
+Xylenes degrade plastic* -- only store in glass containers
-        2.  *Xylenes degrade plastic* -- only store in glass containers (**Also for xylene waste**)
+    1.  (**Also for xylene waste**)
-    2. Incubate in **covered container** in xylene for 20 minutes, **with gentle agitation**
+2. Incubate in **covered container** in xylene, 20 min X 3
     1. Replace xylenes twice for 1 hour total
-           1. other protocols: 1 hour, then 2 30 mins
-        2. Perform incubation in glass coplin jar, beaker, or glass petri dish
+    2. Use glass coplin jar, beaker, or glass petri dish

-10. **Infiltration with and Embedding in paraffin** (based almost entirely on the Squid Book, 2023 MBL Symbiosis Course, written by Derrick Kamp from Spencer Nyholm lab:)
+### 10. Infiltration with and Embedding in paraffin

+(Below is based almost entirely on the Squid Book, 2023 MBL Symbiosis Course, written by Derrick Kamp from Spencer Nyholm lab:)

-    1. Oven and material set up:
+#### Set up oven (54 ºC):
 1. Line bottom of oven with aluminum foil to catch any drips of wax
 2. Place forceps, molds, and all tools used during embedding on an aluminim foil-lined tray in oven so they do not harden wax upon contact
 3. Fill four autoclaved 250 mL beakers halfway with paraffin wax and place on tray
   1. (Paraffin I, II, III, and IV)
 4.  **Turn on oven (to  54 ºC) well ahead of time** (at start of dehydration) to allow wax to melt
 5. Put a foil-covered metal plate (or something?) at -20 ºC to be a solidifying plate
 6. If tissue is not already in a cassette, label a tissue casettes for each sample

+#### Infiltration:
-    2. **Monitor and keep temperature constant so wax stays liquid without degrading tissue**
+1. **Monitor and keep temperature constant so wax stays liquid without degrading tissue**
-    3. Submerge tissue in paraffin I for 45 min
+2. Submerge tissue in paraffin I for 45 min
-    4. Submerge tissue in paraffin II for 45 min
+3. Submerge tissue in paraffin II for 45 min
-    5. Submerge tissue in paraffin III for 45 min
+4. Submerge tissue in paraffin III for 45 min

+#### Embedding:
-    6. Pour some of paraffin IV into embedding mold in the oven
+1. Pour a small amount of paraffin IV into embedding mold in the oven
-    7. Using pre-heated forceps, move sample to paraffin mold.
-Orient tissue to desired position
+2. Using pre-heated forceps, move sample to paraffin mold
+   1. Orient tissue to desired position
-       1. This step is time sensitive, as wax will start to cool and get sticky quickly
+   2. This step is time sensitive, as wax will start to cool and get sticky quickly
-    8. Remove lid from tissue cassette, place cassette open side up on top of tissue for labelling
+3. Remove lid from tissue cassette, place cassette open side up on top of tissue for labelling
-    9. Fill mold with paraffin IV
+4. Fill mold with paraffin IV
-    10. Place tissue mold on solidifying plate on ice amd then pop out of mold and move to 4 ºC when fully hardened
+5. Place tissue mold on solidifying plate on ice amd then pop out of mold and move to 4 ºC when fully hardened
-    11. Solid blocks should be stored at 4ºC and shipped to facility for processing ASAP to maintain RNA integrity
+6. Solid blocks should be stored at 4ºC and shipped to facility for processing ASAP to maintain RNA integrity

-Protocol resourses/references:
+### Protocol resourses/references:

 1. http://bridgeslab.sph.umich.edu/protocols/index.php/Paraffin_Embedding_of_Tissue_Samples
 2. https://www.leicabiosystems.com/us/knowledge-pathway/an-introduction-to-specimen-processing/
 3. https://kb.10xgenomics.com/hc/en-us/articles/30139708328333-What-best-practices-should-be-considered-when-preparing-FFPE-samples-for-the-Visium-HD-Spatial-Gene-Expression-assay

+### Table for test run

 | Day        | Date      | Step            | Solution    | Temperature      | Duration | Start Time | End Time | Status |
 |------------|-----------|-----------------|-------------|------------------|----------|------------|----------|--------|